 14. Participation

 Everyone is expected to participate in class.
-This includes answering/attempting to answer questions, participating in labs or demos, or anything else that Mrs. Le Roy dreams up for you to participate in.
+This includes answering/attempting to answer questions, participating in labs or demos, or anything else that Mr. Lonsdale dreams up for you to participate in.
 Have fun and be excited to be in this class every day and learn about the world around you.

 15. Tardy Policy

-I will follow the school tardy policy.
+You must be in the classroom when the clock on the wall reads the start of class time.
+If you are not, you will be marked tardy.
+Consequences will follow building policy.

 First tardy – warning.